 • Name and brief description of your product offering

-• What focus area you think it will compliment the ShmooCon network.
+• What focus area do you think will compliment the ShmooCon network